It has fascinating and largely unique wildlife that is loved by many but sufficiently cared for by very few.

 Australia has huge renewable energy potential, probably more per-capita than any other OECD nation.
-Australia's energy future is plainly in renewables, but in 2021 the federal government is doing its best to increase fossil fuel mining and to slow renewable energy development.
-Tasmania was running on 100% renewable electricity and South Australia has moved from near zero renewable energy in 2004 to more than 60% in 2020/21.
+Australia's energy future is plainly in renewables, but in 2021 the Morrison federal government was doing its best to increase fossil fuel mining and to slow renewable energy development.
+Tasmania was running on 100% renewable electricity and South Australia has moved from near zero renewable energy in 2004 to more than 70% in the year to September 2023.

 The air pollution from the burning of fossil fuels, particularly coal, kills millions of people world-wide each year.
 Australia is the world's biggest coal exporter; it could be said that Australia's biggest export is greenhouse pollution and death.

 In yet another contradiction in 2020 the federal Labor opposition and the NSW and Queensland state governments were at the same time pro-coal-mining and pro-renewable-energy!

 Australia, being an island, is heavily reliant on the surrounding oceans.
 It has some of the best beaches in the world.
 Both oceans and beaches are threatened by plastic waste, yet Australians, per-capita, consume as much plastics as anyone and have made little effort to reduce that consumption.

 A small group walked from Melbourne to Canberra to try to get action on climate in 2014